 In Canada and the United States, this partner has an average CPM of around $13, while the United Kingdom hovers around $14.16.

-In Mexico, on the other hand, average CPM is just 21 cents, while Georgia and Hungary come in at the lowest CPM, at just .01 cent per mille.
+In Mexico, on the other hand, the average CPM is just 21 cents, while Georgia and Hungary come in at the lowest CPM, at just .01 cents per mille.

 This is for reference only and these numbers won’t look the same for you.

-In these examples, Algeria’s CPM was taken from 1 view while the US one from 148 views.
+In these examples, Algeria’s CPM was taken from 1 view while the US from 148 views.